 Complex and Pro can often provide the best sound when warping Clips, especially when aiming for a natural sounding transposition / time stretching.

-Due to very high CPU requirements, it is however advisable to use these sparingly and ony whenever no other Warp mode seems adequate.
+Due to very high CPU requirements, it is advisable to use these sparingly and only whenever no other Warp mode seems adequate.

 - Playing several notes on Simpler when Complex or Pro are in use might quickly cause the audio engine to drop out.